The "Bucket" Air Quality Monitor (No Pump)

 The “Bucket” is a low-cost, community-friendly air sampler that helps people measure toxic chemicals in their air.
 Developed in the late 1990s, it was one of the first (if not the very first) do-it-together environmental monitors.

 Buckets continue to be a critical tool for fenceline communities.
 These kits can be used to test for chemicals such as benzene, hydrogen sulfide, perchloroethylene, and vinyl chloride, as well as other volatile organic compounds (VOCs) and sulfur compounds.
 Watch this video to learn more about how to take an air quality sample using the "Bucket" monitoring system.

-This item is currently available for PRE-ORDER.
-This version of the kit includes the "Bucket" and lid, as well as the valves, ferrules, and sample bags you will need in order to collect a sample.
+This version of the kit includes the "Bucket" and lid, as well as the valves, ferrules, and two sample bags you will need in order to collect a sample.
 This variant does not include a pump.

 Building this kit for yourself?
 Check out the assembly instructions here.

 Already have a kit?
 Watch this video to learn more about how to take an air quality sample with your "Bucket".